 Under the terms of Gardiner Greene’s will, after Mary (Greene) Amory’s death, her surviving children — Arthur, Robert, Frederic, Augustine, and Harcourt Amory — inherited 1 Commonwealth.
 On May 31, 1892, they sold the property to Joshua Montgomery Sears.
 He and his wife, Sarah Carlisle (Carlile) (Choate) Sears, owned and lived at 12 Arlington.
 After acquiring 1 Commonwealth, they consolidated it with their home.

-On January 3, 1868, 12 Arlington was purchased from John D. Bates, Jr., by William H. Bordman, a shipping merchant and real estate investor.
+On January 3, 1868, 12 Arlington was purchased from John D. Bates, Jr., by Mary Bates’s brother, William Henderson Boardman, a shipping merchant and real estate investor.
+He was unmarried and lived at 6 Tremont Place.

 On June 11, 1868, 12 Arlington was purchased from William Bordman by Nathan Matthews.
 He and his wife, Albertine (Bunker) Matthews, made it their home.
 They previously had lived at 56 Beacon.